 The term "raw milk" is a misnomer.
 You wouldn't say I'm going to buy some "raw" apples.
 Milk like apples was not meant to be cooked.
 You would wince at the idea of boiling breast milk before giving it to your baby.
 Why?
 Because you know it would damage it.
 So it is with cow's milk.

 Pasteurization is boiling milk.
 Louis Pasteur developed this technique to preserve liquor.
-It was not applied to milk until the late 1800s when it was used as a temporary solution for filthy urban dairies to cover up dirty milk.
+It was not applied to milk until the late 19th century when it was used as a temporary solution for filthy urban dairies to cover up dirty milk.
 As milk became more mass produced, rather than to clean up production processes, mass pasteurization became the standard.
 Not only does pasteurization kill beneficial probiotic bacteria, it also greatly diminishes the nutrient content of milk.
 Pasteurized milk has up to a 66% loss of vitamins A, D, E, K and the water soluble vitamins are rendered 38% to 80% less effective.
 Vitamin C loss usually exceeds 50% and vitamins B6 and B12 are completely destroyed along with many beneficial enzymes including lipase (an enzyme that breaks down fat) impairing fat metabolism.

 We have all been led to believe that milk is a wonderful source of calcium, when in fact, pasteurization makes calcium and other minerals less available.
 Complete destruction of phosphatase is one method of testing to see if milk has been adequately pasteurized.
 Phosphatase is essential for the absorption of calcium.